jujuCodez/enroll-bot/README.md

-# DLSU Enrollment Bot 🧠📚
+# Enrollment Bot 🧠📚

-An automation script built with **Selenium** to assist DLSU students in automating course **enrollment**, **class swapping**, and **retry-based registration** on the [Animo.sys Portal](http://animo.sys.dlsu.edu.ph/).
+An automation script built with **Selenium** to assist students in automating course **enrollment**, **class swapping**, and **retry-based registration** on university enrollment portals.
 Designed to reduce the hassle of manual enrollment by looping through tasks, detecting Cloudflare issues, and retrying failed attempts.

 > ⚠️ For educational use only.
-This project is not affiliated with or endorsed by De La Salle University.
+This project is not affiliated with or endorsed by any university.

 ---